TwilioDevEd/twiliochat-android/README.md

    ```
    <string name="token_url">"http://<your_subdomain>.ngrok.io/token"</string>
    ```
-   No need to specify the port in this url, as ngrok will forwart the request to the specified port.
+   No need to specify the port in this url, as ngrok will forward the request to the specified port.

- **Note:** The current version of the app uses a fixed version of Twilio SDK (included in the repository).
+ ***Note:*** The current version of the app uses a fixed version of Twilio SDK (included in the repository).
 This version only work for arm devices as the SDK includes some native code.